 Some may also want to change their healthcare proxy or power of attorney named in their estate plan if they move far away.
 Otherwise, it may be difficult to have a proxy—who is making medical or legal decisions on a person’s behalf if they become incapacitated—who lives halfway across the country.

 If I’m Moving to Texas, What Changes May Be Necessary to My Will?

 When moving to Texas, one important thing to consider in your estate plan is the lack of estate taxes in the state.
 Unlike many other states, Texas does not have an estate or inheritance tax.
 This impacts how an estate plan is structured.
 If an individual is moving from a state with an estate tax—such as New York—to Texas, they may amend their estate plan to minimize the amount of funds being transferred out of the estate plan—like to a trust—now that they do not need to worry about their estate plan being taxed.

 Since every person’s estate plan is different, the amendments they will need to make to the document will be different too.
 Because of this, individuals who are moving to a new state should contact an experienced estate planning attorney who can give them specific advice on their situation.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is moving to Texas and is concerned about the contents of their estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our lawyers are kept up to date on current federal tax regulations, along with how Texas regulations differ from other states.
 Because of this, we will make sure your estate plan complies with Texas laws—this will save you and your family from unnecessary stress in the future.
-To schedule a free, no-risk consultation and to speak with one of our attorneys today, give us a call at 713-333-8900.
+To schedule a no-risk consultation and to speak with one of our attorneys today, give us a call at 713-333-8900.